Welcome to Beyond Hogwarts!

 To the place that he’d known as a lad,

 They laid him to rest with his hat inside out

 And his wand snapped in two, which was sad.

 But as far as we know, they didn’t snap Dumbledore’s wand in two.
 After the scene at the top of the tower, Dumbledore’s wand is simply never mentioned again.

-Is it possible that Dumbledore's wand is missing because Dumbledore still has his wand, still needs his wand, because he's not ?
+Is it possible that Dumbledore’s wand is missing because Dumbledore still has his wand, still needs his wand, because he’s not dead?

-Or if he is , was the plan very carefully crafted so that Dumbledore's wand would be hidden away for safe-keeping, preventing the Eaters, who's arrival on the grounds of the school was imminent, from getting their hands on it?
+Or if he is dead, was the plan very carefully crafted so that Dumbledore’s wand would be hidden away for safe-keeping, preventing the Death Eaters, who’s arrival on the grounds of the school was imminent, from getting their hands on it?

-The last time we really saw Dumbledore's body was when Harry is kneeling over it shortly after he has been ed by Snape the previous day.
+The last time we really saw Dumbledore’s body was when Harry is kneeling over it shortly after he has been killed by Snape the previous day.

-We never really see Dumbledore's body at the .
+We never really see Dumbledore’s body at the funeral.
 How do we know it was there at all?